bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by type

 The store logs categorize entries into various types.
 For example, requesting shipping quotes at checkout creates a `shipping` entry.
 To filter entries by type, use the `type` query parameter.
-Below is an example of how to use a GET request to retrieve shipping entries:
+For a list of log types, see the [Get system logs](/api-reference/store-management/store-logs/system-logs/get-system-logs) endpoint reference.

+The following example retrieves shipping entries:

 <!--
 type: tab